 I arrived to the Adirondacks and quickly began working at High Peaks Cyclery, an outdoor shop in downtown Lake Placid.
-Through my then job at HPC I had learned about uphill skiing and the necessary gear that was required like skins, touring boots, and bindings.
-Skins are strips of material, that are meant to mimic hairs of an animal, that stick to the bottom of your skis and allow you to travel uphill without sliding.
-Touring bindings, unlike alpine bindings that keep your heal locled, allow the heel to move freely while you’re skinning uphill for an easier, more natural stride, and touring boots feature a walk mode that allows the cuff to pivot freely for better range of motion when you’re skinning.
+Through my then job at HPC I had learned about uphill skiing and the necessary gear that was required, like skins, touring boots, and bindings.
+Skins are strips of material meant to mimic hairs of an animal that stick to the bottom of your skis and allow you to travel uphill without sliding.
+Touring bindings, unlike alpine bindings that keep your heal locked, allow the heel to move freely while you’re skinning uphill for an easier, more natural stride, and touring boots feature a walk mode that allows the boot to flex for better range of motion when you’re going up.

 I loved the idea of skinning and being on the mountain before everyone else.
-As soon as a touring ski setup appeared in the Recyclery, High Peaks’ consignment room, they were mine.
+As soon as a touring ski setup appeared in the Recyclery, High Peaks Cyclery's consignment room, they were mine.
 I knew I could somewhat successfully ski down from the gondola, and that’s all I needed.
 I loved the uphill.
-The climb provided a great aerobic workout first thing in the morning, like I had accomplished so much before work even began.
+The climb provided a great aerobic workout first thing in the morning; I had accomplished so much before work even began!
 The ski down, though, I secretly feared.
-However, with each passing trip to the mountain I got better.
+However, with each passing trip to the mountain, I got better.
 I loved having the mountain to what felt like myself.

 The wide open runs gave me the confidence to make turns at my own pace.
 No one was watching from the chairlift or racing by me.
 The snow was untouched and begging to be skied.
 It was me and it was the mountain.
 I was getting the experience I dreamed of when I first packed my car and moved to Lake Placid.

 Three ski seasons later, I still appreciate the climb, but now it’s all about the descent.
 Though not the traditional way to learn to ski, early mornings on Whiteface helped to foster a love I never knew I was missing.
 Skinning up today was a reminder of that first winter I spent here.
 The excitement and frustrations of learning something new, but mostly the smile that graced my face with every completion of another morning.
 It brought me back to the great community of skiers in the area that have become more than just familiar faces at the mountain.
-Oh, and that whole one year plan I told you about, it simply turned into a lifestyle.
+This was the lifestyle I needed!

 I think the greatest thing about skinning is that it does not require the same skill set needed to go into the backcountry.
 Anyone that has a little experience on skis, and is up for a new challenge can try it!
 Skinning is great way to change up your skiing experience and appreciate it in a new way, though everyone has their own reason for why they choose to go uphill.
 If your interested in trying skinning at Whiteface, I highly recommend talking to the staff at High Peaks Cyclery.
 They’re all knowledgeable and excited about getting more people uphill skiing.
 Locals can even enjoy free demos mid-week, and rental setups are available to curious travelers.